 The research web portal is an important milestone in the ongoing effort to enhance the School of Medicine’s web presence.
 An overhaul of the entire School of Medicine website is currently under way, with the first redesigned section of the new site scheduled to be launched at the end of May.
 Subsequent sections will be launched in successive phases throughout the remainder of the year.

 As Web Marketing and school leadership continue to enhance the research section of the School of Medicine’s website, you may be contacted for information regarding our centers, laboratories, and programs.
-In the meantime, we encourage you to explore the new research web portal and send your feedback to firstname.lastname@example.org.

 The Grants Review Resource (G2R) provides initial comments on research grant proposals from the Mount Sinai research community.
 The G2R team is currently accepting applications for the July 5th and 16th NIH deadlines.
 For more information please contact Ravi Iyengar or Karen Johnson by e-mail, or visit the G2R web page to get started.